Trinity Preparatory School

-Trinity Preparatory School of Florida is an independent college preparatory day-school for students in grades 6 to 12, in Winter Park, a suburb of Orlando, Florida in the United States.
+Trinity Preparatory School of Florida is an independent college preparatory day-school for students in grades 6 to 12, in Central Florida, United States.
+The school has a campus spanning both Seminole County and Orange County with a Winter Park, Florida address.
 It is affiliated with the Episcopal Church and is accredited by the Florida Council of Independent Schools.

 History

 Trinity Prep was established in 1968 by Rev. Canon A Rees Hay.
 The first class had 173 students and served the grades 7–12.

 Academics

 Upper school students are required to complete 22 credits in order to graduate, in English, mathematics, foreign languages, social studies, science, fine arts, computer science, life management, and physical education.

 Trinity Prep's Class of 2019 had 30 students recognized by the National Merit Scholarship as high scorers, and 17 students as National Merit semifinalists, more than any other school in Central Florida.

 In 2019, Trinity Prep was voted a top private school for grades 9–12 as well as grades 6–8 in the Orlando Magazine "Best of Orlando 2019."